- Health & Human Services

 What type of flu vaccine is available this year?

-Due to changes in recommendations by the Advisory Committee on Immunization Practices (ACIP), the FluMist should not be used during the 2017-2018 flu season.
-Trivalent vaccine contains three strains of influenza (two A strains and one B strain) and is available this season.
-Quadrivalent vaccine contains four strains of influenza (two A strains and two B strains) and is also available.
-High Dose Trivalent vaccine is available for individuals over the age of 65 and contains three strains (two A strains and one B strain).
-Each strain of the high dose vaccine contains four times the amount of antigen than the quadrivalent, which is thought to develop a stronger immune response for older adults.
-Wright County Public Health offers quadrivalent vaccine and trivalent high dose vaccine.
+All flu vaccine available this season are quadrivalent vaccines.
+Quadrivalent vaccine contains four strains of influenza (two A strains and two B strains).
+High Dose Quadrivalent vaccine is available for individuals over the age of 65.
+Each strain of the high dose vaccine contains four times the amount of antigen than the standard dose, which is thought to develop a stronger immune response for older adults.
+Wright County Public Health offers quadrivalent standard dose and quadrivalent high dose vaccine.
+FluMist can be used for patients age 2 through 49 years with no other contraindications.
+FluMist will not be available through Wright County Public Health; we are only offering injectable vaccine at this time.

 Where can I get my flu shot?